-The Taxi Rank outside of the Paddington Ale House in the town centre currently operates as a taxi zone between the hours of 6:00pm and 8:00am, with the bays then reverting to quarter hour (1/4P) during the day.
-The Taxi Rank was originally installed to address taxis stopping on the Scarborough Beach Road carriageway to pick up or drop off passengers when the existing on road bays were occupied.
-During non-peak times, while undesirable, this practice does not create significant issues.
-However during peak times after midnight on weekends, it was common for a line of taxis to be stopped on Scarborough Beach Road causing major disruption to general traffic and making it hazardous for pedestrian to cross the road.
+The Taxi Rank was originally installed to address a specific problem at the time.
+When the existing on-road bays were occupied taxi's tended to stop in the middle of Scarborough Beach Road (traffic lane) to drop off and collect passengers.
+During non-peak times, while undesirable, it did not create significant issues.
+However during the peak times (closing) it was not uncommon for a line of taxi's to be stopped in Scarborough Beach Road causing major disruption to general traffic and making it hazardous for pedestrian to cross the road.

-When the taxi zone was initially installed the venue management plan required Paddington Ale House security staff to direct patrons to taxi's parked within the designated bays and not to allow them to be 'hailed' on the street.
-However, it was only moderately successful as the street trees planted in the road pavement, between the bays, prevented the orderly queuing of taxis so that taxis either did not wait in order of arrival or still 'cruise' for fares.
+When the taxi zone was initially installed the venue management plan, at the time, required the security staff to direct patrons to taxi's parked within the designated bays and not 'hail' them on the street.
+However it was only ever moderately successful as the street trees planted in the road pavement, between the bays, prevented an orderly queuing so that taxis were either not waiting in order of arrival or still 'cruising' for fares.
 As a consequence the bays were being used less for the designated purpose and more for general parking, irrespective of the signage.
 Further, with the recent advent of Uber, and similar ride sharing services, the proportion of traditional taxis versus ride sharing vehicles, has decreased.